BOULDER POLICE DEPARTMENT

 Applicants Must Successfully Pass Standardized Testing

-INVITED applicants must successfully pass the FrontLine standardized police officer test by one of two options.
-Option 1: The Boulder Police Department will host two testing dates during the first quarter of 2018 in Boulder, Colorado.
-There will be no fee for INVITED applicants who chose to take the test at the Boulder Police Department on one of the two offered dates.
-Option 2: The National Testing Network (NTN) has testing centers across the United States.
-INVITED applicants may schedule a testing opportunity directly with NTN at their own expense (currently $49).
-Testing through NTN may be more convenient for INVITED applicants who reside a distance from Boulder or who are unable to attend one of the dates in Option 1.
+INVITED applicants must successfully pass the FrontLine standardized police officer test offered through the National Testing Network (NTN).
+NTN has testing centers across the United States with the option to complete the test remotely, at home.
+INVITED applicants must schedule a testing opportunity directly with NTN at their own expense (currently $55).
 WE STRESS THAT TEST SCORES WILL NOT BE ACCEPTED FROM ANY APPLICANTS WHO HAVE NOT BEEN EXPRESSLY INVITED TO TEST BY THE BOULDER POLICE DEPARTMENT.

 Applicants Must Successfully Pass the Physical Ability Testing (PAT)